Record Sealing and Expungement Lawyer

 You can visit our record sealing blog update HERE

 If you need assistance or just have a question on eligibility, please contact us at 702-405-0001.
 Our attorneys are happy to discuss your prior convictions with you and discuss your record sealing eligibility and explain the record sealing process.
-All of our initial consultations are free and confidential.
+Call us now at (702) 405-0001 to arrange a consultation.